Pylons/pyramid/docs/narr/project.rst

    written in :term:`ReStructuredText` format.

 #. ``development.ini`` is a :term:`PasteDeploy` configuration file that can
+   be used to execute your application during development.

+#. ``production.ini`` is a :term:`PasteDeploy` configuration file that can
-   be used to execute your application.
+   be used to execute your application in a production configuration.

 #. ``setup.cfg`` is a :term:`setuptools` configuration file used by
    ``setup.py``.